PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/isobaric_quantification.md

 ### Create Quantitative Cross-tab {#global-quant-crosstab}

-This is the final step where MS/MS IDs and reporter ions are linked together and aggregated to the peptide or accession (i.e. protein) level.
+This is the step where MS/MS IDs and reporter ions are linked together and aggregated to the peptide or accession (i.e. protein) level.
 To retain protein IDs while aggregating to peptide level, set `aggregation_level <- c("accession","peptide")`.
-The entries are $log_2$-transformed after being normalized by the reference.
+The abundances are converted to relative abundances by dividing by the reference and then $log_2$-transformed.

 ```r